linux-lock/bpflock/README.md

  * Permission:
     - `allow|none`: bpf is allowed.
     - `deny`: bpf syscall and all its commands are denied for all processes on the system.
     - `restrict`: bpf is allowed only from processes that are in the initial mnt namespace.
-This allows systemd or container managers to properly use bpf.
+This allows init, systemd or container managers to properly set up bpf.
 Default value.

  * Comma-separated list of commands to block in case permission is `restrict` or `allow`:
     - `bpf_write`: block bpf_probe_write_user() helper that can be used to override user space memory.